rsksmart/devportal-1.0/rif/lumino/light-client/use/index.md

     The sign function will manage simple web3 transactions.

-3. **Make the onboarding**
+3. **Perform the onboarding**

-    In order to start using the Lumino light client, you need to make an onboarding into a Lumino HUB node.
+    In order to start using the Lumino light client, you need to perform an onboarding into a Lumino HUB node.

     First, define an async function that invokes the onboarding primitive:

-    ```
+    ```javascript
     onboarding = async () => {
         await Lumino.get().actions.onboardingClient();
     };
     ```

     Then you can use this function on a button action, for example.
-After that, your client is able to start interacting with the Lumino HUB
+After that, your client will be able to start interacting with the Lumino HUB.

 4. **Open a channel**

-    ```
+    ```javascript
     const params = {
-      Partner: “0x1234...”,
+      Partner: "0x1234...",
       settleTimeout: 500,
-      tokenAddress: “0x1234...”,
+      tokenAddress: "0x1234...",
     };
     await Lumino.get().actions.openChannel(params);
     ```

-    The open channel function will fire and when the process is successful, a callback will be fired if specified (see the readme on Callbacks for more information on this topic).
+    The open channel function will fire and when the process is successful, a callback will be fired if specified (see the readme on Callbacks down belo for more information on this topic).
 A channel structure will be added to the SDK state machine.

     You just need to specify the partner node (a lumino node) address and the token in which you want to create the channel.

 5. **Deposit**

-    After a channel was created, you need to make an on-chain deposit in order to start making payments
+    After a channel was created, you need to make an on-chain deposit in order to start making payments.

-    ```
+    ```javascript
      deposit = async () => {
         const theAmount =100000000 //amount in wei
         const paramsDeposit = {
-            “0x123...”, //tokenAddress
+            "0x123...", //tokenAddress
-            tokenNetworkAddress: “0x123”, // available in the channel data
+            tokenNetworkAddress: "0x123", // available in the channel data
             amount: theAmount,
             1, //channel identifier
-            “0x.123...”, // partner address
+            "0x.123...", // partner address
         };
         await Lumino.get().actions.createDeposit(paramsDeposit);
     };